Renown Health: History

 In July 2014, Renown was the first on the west coast and fourth in the world to perform a surgery with the da Vinci Xi robotic surgical assistant.
 That year, Renown Health partnered with the University of Nevada, Reno School of Medicine to expand the medical school and increase the number of physicians who train and practice in Northern Nevada.
 In June 2016, Renown Health partnered with several Stanford University health facilities including Stanford Health Care, Stanford Children's Health and Stanford Medicine.
 The agreement was said to help reduce the need for patients to travel when seeking high-level care and allowed Stanford staff to be based in Northern Nevada.
 In August 2016, the organization received a $7.5 million donation from the William N. Pennington Foundation which helped it expand its pediatric care and form a pediatric medical residency partnership with University of Nevada, Reno School of Medicine.
 Renown Health announced it would open a family practice clinic in South Reno in March 2017, bringing its total number of primary care clinics to 12.
 In April 2017, Renown Children's Hospital was the first hospital in Nevada to be certified by the National Safe Sleep Hospital Certification Program.

+On September 10, 2025, Kaiser Permanente and Renown Health signed a definitive agreement to create the joint venture Kaiser Permanente Nevada; by having Kaiser Permanente purchase a majority interest in Renown Health's insurance subsidiary Hometown Health.
+On February 3, 2026, the joint venture was finalized.